datastax/cpp-driver/topics/basics/data_types/README.md

 * [`cass_value_data_type()`] can be used to get the data type represented by a [`CassValue`] object.

-## Programmatically Building a Data Type
+## Building a Data Type Programmatically

-Data types can also be programmatically constructed.
-This is useful for application that may have disabled schema metatdata.
+Data types could be constructed programmatically.
+This is useful for application that may have schema metatdata disabled.

 ```c
 CassDataType* person_data_type = cass_data_type_new_udt(3);